 The indoor unit and outdoor units usually look like this, but there are different varieties available.

-Oh, and if you get a complete, all-season heat pump mini-split, it will heat your garage in the winter as well!
-Basically, you'll be able to spend as much time as you want in your garage at any time of year.
+Oh, and if you get a complete, all-season heat pump mini split, it will heat your garage in the winter as well!
+You’ll be able to spend as much time as you want in your garage at any time of year.
 Comfortably.

 Remember to keep the garage door closed